j74s/BD-Prochot/README.md

 # BD-Prochot

-This ws tha way I found to deal wiht my lapto cpu not working properly.
+This was the way I found to deal with my laptop CPU not working properly.